a guide to Byron Bay

-Also, this video featuring my mate Tommy Franklin should give you a breezy feel for things…play it as a soundtrack to this post!
+Also, this video featuring my mate Tommy Franklin – who’s since appeared on X Factore - should give you a breezy feel for things…play it as a soundtrack to this post!
 If you see Tommy in town he’ll massage your shoulders if you ask nicely.

-My vote is the Top Shop.
+My vote The Roadhouse, heading out towards Suffolk Park.
+My other pick is Top Shop.
 Which I like to call Facebook Mountain because the scene here, as my mate Tim so aptly put it, resembles a General Pants commercial.
 They also serve organic milk on request.
 And everyone sits out on the lawn and chats in the sun in the morning.
-My other pick is One One One opposite The Dendy cinemas.
+One One One opposite The Dendy cinemas, although I’ve since been told it’s changed hands.
 And if you have a car, be sure to head to Liliana’s out on Possum Creek Rd.
 This place just opened and it’s in the old schoolhouse out there.
 The owners are sweethearts.
 And Can.
 I. Tell.
 You….they make the best salmon and asparagus omelette ever.
 If you’re a pastry fan, well….you’ll be pleased.
 Worth a drive.